 Some organizations don’t do any employee reviews or evaluations, this can drastically harm an organization.
 Some organizations only do a yearly employee review, this can be highly inaccurate.
 An organization needs to track often how its employees are doing.
 When you identify the best employees and help them grow the whole organization grows.
 To find other top ways to create a good work environment read my previous article.

 Creating an easy employee review process depends on speed, simplicity, high frequency, and trackability.
 Employees and managers should enjoy the process or at least not dread it.
-In this article, we will explore these points.

 Managers or the people that create employee reviews seem to think that the review must be pages long with a lot of written detail.
 This is not true.
 If you are only doing one or two reviews per year this makes it even harder to fill out.